 A high school student or undergraduate student performing research under supervision.

 All courtesy appointments are academic appointments and must be initiated in Workday by the department sponsoring the appointment.
-As we transition to the Workday business process, postdoctoral services requires that the recommendation for courtesy appointment form (pdf) be completed and uploaded to the academic appointment in Workday.
+Please use the "Add Courtesy Appointment" Workday job aid for step-by-step directions on this business process.